Cenk Enes Özer

-Cenk Enes Özer (/tr/) is a Turkish novelist.
+Cenk Enes Özer (/tr/; born December 1978) is a Turkish novelist.

 Early life and education

-Cenk Enes Özer was born in December 1978.
-He lives in Ankara.
-In 1996, he went to Eskişehir to do his bachelor's degree in Anadolu Üniversitesi.
+Cenk Enes Özer was born in December 1978 and lives in Ankara.
+In 1996, he went to Eskişehir to study for his bachelor's degree at Anadolu University.
 Then, he returned to Ankara after he graduated from the Department of Finance in 2000.

 Career

 After graduation, Özer completed his military duty and worked in different job positions until 2007 when he started his work as an author.

 He published his first book "Hizmetkar kim?" in 2007 and it was the first book in a series of seven books called "Hizmetkar Serisi".
 Starting from 2007, Cenk Enes Özer issues a new book a year to be totally up today 9 books which have gotten interests of a large number of readers in Turkey particularly from youth.
 "Hizmetkar Serisi" includes "Hizmetkar Kim?", "Kara Kutu Operasyonu", "Pindaros'un Kitabı", "Kılıcın Bekçileri", "Şeytan Severse", "Sinova" and "Adalia". Özer ended up his first series of novels "Hizmetkar Serisi" by the last book "Adalia" in 2013.
 In the beginning of 2014, "Süleyman: Piyonun Yolu" book was published for him and the fiction level of this book has fascinated lots of readers.
 Recently, another book was published for the author as a complementary novel for "Süleyman: Piyonun Yolu" which is named "Süleyman II: Oyunun Sonu".

 Özer pays a lot of his attention to his books readers; as well, he shares in activities at schools and other institutes in Turkey to spread his ideas to help and encourage the youth toward developing their creativities under saying "Why not?
 Don't start saying it's impossible, but asking how it can be possible."
 Cenk enes özer was invited to a TEDx Talk by Kılıçaslan High School in Kayseri, Turkey; and on the twelfth of April 2014 he shared in that event with a motivating talk about a unique explanation of the faith sense in title: "İnancın Eşsiz Anlatımı."

 Özer is busy with preparations for his new books, signing days and meeting people who are interested in his ideas.
 At the same time, he participates in a lot of activities to help the youth motivationally in different occasions.